 seven people lost their lives whereas many others were injured.

 Ex-counselor Anwar Alam alias ‘babu bhai’ associated with Muttahida Qaumi Movement (MQM) was shot dead in Usman play ground in the area of PECHS block 2.
 The business in the area was shut down after the incident.

 May 16, 2012: One person was killed and two others injured in incidents of firing in Karachi.

 Unknown assailants shot and killed one person who was affiliated with a political party in Orangi Town’s Bangla bazaar area.

 The incident led to tensions in the neighbourhood where business activities were subsequently suspended.

 May 17, 2012: The deteriorated law and order situation continued to prevail in the city as 11 more people, including two policemen, lost their lives to targeted killings.

-May 18, 2012: The incidents of targeted killings continued in the city, as at least 12 people were killed and four other dead bodies were found from different areas of the city.
+at least 12 people were killed and four other dead bodies were found from different areas of the city.